-After having taken the year #1 curriculum of the regular PSTS programme, students can opt for a special "Ethics and Technology"-track that is offered in collaboration with the 4TU.Centre for Ethics and Technology (4TU.Ethics).
-This is a one-year track consisting of 30 EC of advanced courses in ethics and technology and a 30 EC master's thesis in ethics of technology.
-Students taking the Ethics and Technology track graduate as regular PSTS students, but with the distinction of having taken the 4TU Ethics-approved Ethics and Technology track.
+After having taken the year #1 curriculum of the regular PSTS programme, students can opt for a special "Ethics and Technology" track that is offered in collaboration with the 4TU.Centre for Ethics and Technology (4TU.Ethics).
+This is a one-year track consisting of 30 EC of advanced courses in ethics and technology and a 30 EC MSc thesis in ethics of technology.
+Students taking the Ethics and Technology track graduate as regular PSTS students, but with the distinction of having taken the 4TU.Ethics-approved Ethics and Technology track.

-Students in the "Ethics and Technology"-track take the following 2nd year courses from the PSTS programme:
+Students in the "Ethics and Technology" track take the following 2nd year courses from the PSTS programme:

-- Good Technology for Users and Society (Quartile 1) - Anticipation and Evaluation of Emerging Technologies (Quartile 2) - Minds, Bodies and Technologies (Quartile 2) - MasterLab (Quartiles 1-4) - PSTS Skills Portfolio (Quartiles 1-4)
+- Good Technology for Users and Society (Quartile 1) - Anticipation and Evaluation of Emerging Technologies (Quartile 2) - Minds, Bodies and Technologies (Quartile 2) - Ethics and Epistemology of AI: Machines, Minds and Society (Quartile 2) - MasterLab (Quartiles 1-4) - PSTS Skills Portfolio (Quartiles 1-4)